Podcast Starter Kit: 7 Things You Need in 2023

 You can start a YouTube channel for your podcast and post the video version of your show, which can be done by having a webcam recording while you speak.

-Alternatively, you can get creative and post video versions of your show with slideshows, images, or other visuals to compliment your audio.
+Alternatively, you can get creative and post video versions of your show with slideshows, images, or other visuals to complement your audio.

-Either way, this is great to get more eyes on your content and attract new listeners to your show.
+Either way, this is great for getting more eyes on your content and attracting new listeners to your show.

 Podcast Starter Kit – FAQ